Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/rule-syntax.md

 (9 < 5) || (3 < 5)
 ```

-Lists (arrays) are accessed with brackets and are 0-indexed.
+Lists (aka arrays) are accessed with brackets and are 0-indexed.

 ```javascript
 myList[0]